stormpath/stormpath-documentation/source/accnt_mgmt.rst

     For more information on Password Policy for password Strength see :ref:`here <ref-password-strength>`.

-This would now allow a user to set their password to any string that matched their previous 10 passwords.
+This would compel a user to choose a password that was different than any of the previous 10 passwords.

 .. _verify-account-email: